-This chapter explains what IBM Informix Embedded SQLJ allows you to do and provides an overview of how it works.
+This chapter explains what you can do with IBM Informix Embedded SQLJ and provides an overview of how embedded SQLJ works.

-What Is Embedded SQLJ?
+What is embedded SQLJ?

 IBM Informix Embedded SQLJ enables you to embed SQL statements in your Java programs.
 IBM Informix Embedded SQLJ consists of: